Ask the Attorney: Slip-and-Fall Victims Can Sue, but They’ll Need Help

 Attorney: Of all the types of accidents out there, it seems that slip-and-fall injuries are among the most confusing.
 I often hear questions about whether a victim can sue, who they can sue, and how important the severity of injuries is to the value of the claim.
 You can sue for a slip-and-fall injury you suffered on a property, but you have to be able to show that the property owner or the company using the property was somehow at fault for the accident.

 Slip-and-fall cases are a type of claim called “premises liability.”
 Essentially, the injured person is asserting that the owner or user of the premises is liable, or at fault, for the injuries sustained there.
 So if you slipped and fell in a store or parking lot, you will have to show that there was some sort of safety hazard that caused you to fall and that the property owner should have taken steps to protect the safety of others legally on the property, like you were.
-For example, my office recently recovered 0,000 for a badly injured slip-and-fall victim who fell on a puddle of spilled bleach at a Target store.

 In this case, the store failed to put up signs or barriers to warn customers of the danger.
 If the staff had placed caution signs near the spill and the shopper had ignored the signs, she probably wouldn’t have much of a case.
 Photo Credit: Michael Pereckas, Wikimedia Commons (Creative Commons license).